 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact TOM SCHUBERT at 720-287-0605 with any questions or for public participation opportunities that may affect water quality.
+Please contact KEVIN FACKERELL at 719-684-3311 with any questions or for public participation opportunities that may affect water quality.
+Please see the water quality data from our wholesale system(s) (either attached or included in this report) for additional information about your drinking water.